shakfu/py-js/README.md

 A significant time of this project has been devoted to developing and refining different ways of packaging and deploying the externals.

 At the time of this writing, and since the recent switch of the main branch to the new [max-sdk-base](https://github.com/cycling74/max-sdk-base) submodule dependency, we believe that the project is quite close to being compatible with Apple Silicon-based machines.
-Indeed a recent test did result in a successful compilation and usage test result.
+Indeed a recent test did produce a successful compilation and usage test result.

 Nonetheless, until further testing has been achieved across all build variants, we still maintain that all of the externals currently only work on MacOS x86_64 machines.